75andybermond/Terraform_Azure_Infra/README.md

 ### 4. Connect to the VM
 ctrl + shift + p -> Remote-SSH: Connect to Host -> Select latest host and ip adress

-IP address infos are in the output of terraform apply
+IP address infos are displayed in the output of terraform apply